williame/obiwan/README.md

 This will ensure that all callbacks have at least two parameters, the first being an int.

+# using lambdas as checkers

+You can use lambdas as checkers; they should return a boolean condition e.g.

+    template = {
+        'month': lambda x: x in ["jan","feb","mar",...],
+        ...
+    }

 # writing your own custom checkers

 You can provide your own complex custom constraint checkers by subclassing the ObiwanCheck class; look at obiwan.StringCheck for inspiration.